ibm-client-success/blockchain/mu_rest_server/README.md

 Using the REST Server UI:

  - execute POST/Developer to create a Developer participant
  - issue a new identity for the new Developer by running a curl command.
-This can't be done using the REST UI because the response needs to be captures to create the new card to import:
+This can't be done using the REST UI because the response needs to be captured to create the new card to import:
 ```
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/octet-stream' --header 'X-Access-Token: <Access Token>' -d '{ "participant": "org.ibm.<namespace>.#NewDeveloper", "userID": "NewDevID", "options": {"card":"admin@<network name>"} }' 'http://<external kube cluster ip address>:3000/api/system/identities/issue' > NewDev.card
 ```
- - execute POST/wallet/import to import the NewDev.card card
+ - execute POST/wallet/import to import the NewDev.card file

 Using the Composer CLI:
  ```